-When a field trip to the museum isn’t possible, educators are available for tailored presentations in the classroom, enhanced with hands-on artifacts or activities.
+When a field trip to the museum isn’t possible during the school year, educators are available for tailored presentations in your classroom, enhanced with hands-on artifacts or activities.
 Individual program descriptions are below.

 Outreach program fees are $2 per student, with no charge for students on fee waivers.
 A minimum fee may be charged.
 The fee includes both large- and small-group activities.
 Note that onsite programs and admission to the McClung Museum are free.